andrestack/hinterland-web/src/content/blog/how-can-a-website-help-with-conversions.md

 - Show that others trust you with reviews or trust symbols
 - Add a big, eye-catching button that tells people what to do next

 Keep in mind that simplicity matters – get rid of anything that might distract visitors from your conversion goal.
-I also wrote [**this piece**](https://hinterlandweb.com/blog/what-makes-a-perfect-landing-page/) about what goes into a high-converting landing page.
+I also wrote [<u>this piece</u>](https://hinterlandweb.com/blog/what-makes-a-perfect-landing-page/) about what goes into a high-converting landing page.

 ### 2. Use Social Proof to Your Advantage